Audio

 bool sound_global_hrtf;

-Changes take nearly instant effect from the time this property is changed.
+Changes take nearly instant effect from the time this property is modified.